Introduction to do while loop in Java

 } while (expression);

-Following are the explanation for how does do-while loop work in Java:
+Following is the explanation for how does do-while loop work in Java:

-- The basic difference between a do-while and a very well-known loop is that the number of iterations is needed to be known in the case of the loop along with the initial value and the value which is being incremented.
-This is more often used when the iterations and their count are fixed in number whereas in the case of the do-while loop the number of iterations is not known before-hand but can change dynamically.
+- The basic difference between a do-while and a very well-known loop is that the number of iterations is needed to be known in the loop and the initial value and the value which is being incremented.
+This is more often used when the iterations and their count are fixed in number, whereas in the case of the do-while loop, the number of iterations is not known before-hand but can change dynamically.

 Examples for do-while loop in Java

-Below are the examples of all the number till 10:
+Below are the examples of all the numbers till 10:

 Example #1